Mini-Budget 2022: Key takeaways that could affect your business

 For the purposes of SeedLegals, most of our documents do not require additional formalities and so compliance with problems 1 and 2 is all that needs to be done.

 However, some documents on the platform require additional formalities to be complied with before that document has been validly executed.
-Mainly, they are share certificates, types of deed (deeds of adherence, deed of subscription, options grants etc), or the stock transfer form needing to be filled in for share transfers.
+Mainly, they are share certificates and types of deed (deeds of adherence, deed of subscription, options grants etc).

 For deeds / share certificates: